posulliv/personalwiki/Doctrine-DBAL.md

 The PostgreSQL implementation is based on PDO.
 Thus the `PDOStatement` and `PDOConnection` classes are used with PostgreSQL.
 The only interface implemented in the PostgreSQL driver is the `Driver` interface.
 That implementation is minimal.
 The only interesting function is the function that constructs the PDO DSN.

+The `AbstractSchemaManager` and `AbstractPlatform` class implementations are more involved.
+Much of what is in the PostgreSQL implementation for these abstract classes can be used as a basis for Akiban.
+The main items that will need to be changed are the queries on the `pg_*` tables.
+Most of these can be converted to queries on tables in the `information_schema` for Akiban.
+One table that has been verified to be missing as of 08/10 is a table to view information on sequences defined in Akiban.

 # Oracle Implementation

 Oracle has 2 implementations.
 The first implementation is based on PDO and as is the case with the PostgreSQL implementation, on the the `Driver` interface is implemented.